 November 11, 2014

-FairCom Excited to Share this Milestone with its Customers & Technology Community
+FairCom wxcited to share this milestone with its customers & technology community

 The annual Gartner Magic Quadrant report evaluates vendors within the market, offering in-depth analyses of strengths and cautions for each.
 According to Gartner, “The operational DBMS market continues to grow, with innovative products and features being delivered by both new and traditional vendors2.”